 Similar to Mi band 6, the Fitbit Luxe has all basic functionality but doesn’t have NFC which means you can’t pay by the watch as well, but the Fitbit Luxe has connected GPS onboard, which means you’ll need to bring your phone with you in order to map a walk or a run.
 Also, different from the Fitbit sense, there’s no EDA sensor on the Fitbit Luxe, which allows users to check stress response using electrodermal activity.

 Fitbit Luxe is working hard to gather the insightful tools you need to help you improve your sleep.
 Every morning, you can view your Sleep Score for sleep quality.
 You can even set a silent Smart Wake alarm on your tracker, which will wake you with a gentle buzz in a lighter sleep stage, up to 30 minutes prior to your desired wake-up time, so you feel more refreshed.
 Plus, in the app, you can set a sleep schedule with bedtime reminders.
 Having said that, it’s still a doubt how accurate it is regarding when I am insomnia but still lying on the bed.

 Health & Fitness Tracking

 Mi Band 6 is indeed really good at doing these things, showing notifications all day long in DND mode or Night mode, and its heart rate and SpO2 sensor are almost accurate.
-I tested it against a regular oximeter and the deviation was less than 5% in 9 out of 10 times, because it really depends on how good you’ve tightened the band.
+I tested it against a regular oximeter and the deviation was less than 5% 9 out of 10 times because it really depends on how well you’ve tightened the band.
 I found the right fit on our wrist things seemed to even out a little better

 Xiaomi Mi Band 6 is able to automatically detect and track six activities: walking, cycling, running, rowing machine, treadmill, and elliptical.
 It does have the capability of logging another two dozen activities such as basketball, yoga, and stretching, but you’ll have to manually track them.